dcsndevs/exam-practice/README.md

 ### Images:
 - The main hero image of a character studying a book, was gotten from free open source site (Undraw.co) designed by [Aggelos Gesoulis](https://twitter.com/anges244) and created by [Katerina Limpitsouni](https://twitter.com/ninaLimpi).
-- The logo was crerated using Canva.com
+- The logo was created using Canva.com

  - [Image Resizer](https://imageresizer.com/) and [TinyPng](https://tinypng.com/) were used to respectively resize and compress all the images on this site.
- - [Ezgif.com](https://ezgif.com/) was used to covert videos to the animated gif images that was used to show live tests.
  - [Screenshot & Screen Recorder](https://ezgif.com/) was used to record live tests and used to create videos therefore.
  - [Am I Responsive](https://ami.responsivedesign.is/) website was used to simultaneously display how the site looks on different screen sizes.

 ### Acknowledgements:
 I like to thank [Juliia Konn](https://github.com/IuliiaKonovalova/), my mentor at Code Institute.
 She exemplifies her mentorship with a knack for high quality projects.
-Her desire for quality has always pushe me to do better in my work.
+Her desire for quality has always challenged me to do better in my work.
 I remain grateful to her.

-I also like to thank my loving wife for her continuos support.
+I also like to thank my loving wife for her continuous support.
 She's a source of strength as always.